 Finally, participants spoke of a recommendation system interface that would be helpful in choosing and discovering methods.
 They brought up Spotify and Netflix as examples of systems that offer similar methods; a similar interface would be useful in theDesignExchange.

-Following the workshop, we modified our categorization scheme for classifying Build methods.
+Following the workshop, we developed a categorization scheme for classifying Build methods.
 This scheme is shown in Table 2.
-As with Table 1 for Ideate, the Build "categorizations" are not mutually exclusive.
-A method may be "tagged" with more than one category per theme.

 Table 2: Categorization Scheme for Build Methods.